MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptercx-hardware-offloads.md

 NetAdapterCx focuses on ease of offload configuration and management of offload capabilities.
 Client drivers only need to specify a simple configuration for their hardware offload capabilities and register callbacks to be notified of changes in capabilities.

+This guidance provides an overview of key concepts for hardware offloads in NetAdapterCx.

 - Hardware offload capabilities are advertised by the network adapter hardware during initialization.
 - The driver doesn't need to worry about checking standard registry keywords.
 NetAdapterCx checks the registry keywords and honors them when enabling the active offload capabilities.
 - The *active* offload capabilities of the network adapter are those that the network adapter is currently programmed to perform.
 These are a subset of the hardware capabilities advertised by the client driver previously.